 Replacing the Valve Stem – Do’s and Don’ts!

-Don’t modify components.
-I saw a video where someone was drilling (tapering) the valve stem hole to help insert the snap-in valve stem.
+I saw a video where someone was drilling (tapering) the valve stem hole to help insert the snap-in valve stem from the outside.
 Modifications can cause early failure of components, as the original design specification will have been changed.